tstillwell/appengine_multiblog/README.md

 #### Deployment
-Once you are satisfied with your changes and testing, it's time to deploy the app to gcloud.
+Once you are satisfied with any changes and testing, it's time to deploy the app to gcloud.

 There are two steps to deploying the app